czyuan/LTM/README.md

 2. Use [Maven](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)

   a.
-Then, change the current working directory.
+Then, change the current working directory to Src.
   ```
   cd LTM/Src
   ```